 Networking

 In online fellowships, you will mostly communicate with your mentor and team members.
-In offline fellowships, you have a chance to talk to all other mentors, mentees, and potentially other AI safety researchers who co-work in the same place where your fellowship is.
+In on-site fellowships, you have a chance to talk to all other mentors, mentees, and potentially other AI safety researchers who co-work in the same place where your fellowship is.

-Approximate path through different fellowships and programs
+Approximate path through AI safety programs

 Level 1.
 BlueDot